samuelzyx/JavaPractices/QuestionsInterview/MockInterviewQuestions/QuestionsJava8.md

 }

 What is stream api and how is used?
-Stream api is a library used for the lambda expresions, that implement methods that helps us with handle of collections, like reverse(), sort(), etc, we need to create a instance of the StreamApi class and use the methods that we want
+Stream api is a library used for the lambda expresions, that implement methods that helps us with handle collections, like reverse(), sort(), etc, we need to create a instance of the StreamApi class and use the methods that we want

-Which is the porpuse of the functional interface and wich anotation are used to mark as functional interface?
+Which is the porpuse of the functional interface and wich annotation are used to mark as functional interface?
-The porpuse are to only have one abstract method
+The porpuse are to only have one abstract method and it annotation is @FunctionalInteraface
-@FunctionalInteraface

 Write a code to use expresion lambda to sort list of string

-// Sort list using lambda expression Collections.sort(lista, (s1, s2) -> s1.compareTo(s2));
+// Sort list using lambda expression Collections.sort(list, (s1, s2) -> s1.compareTo(s2));

+with all code

 import java.util.ArrayList;
 import java.util.Collections;